J-dot-Barrientos/Simulacions/Homework 5/INPUT FILES/README.md

-# Example Input
+# Input

-Example Input files for simulating the reaction:
+Input files for simulating the reaction:
 - pseudopotentials
 - fdf siesta script (TEMPERATURE CHANGED TO 300 K!)
 -  .XV file with input positons and velocities

-(the .old file is an older version and it can be disregarded)
+(the .old file is an older version and it MUST be disregarded)